axel22/axel22.github.com/_posts/2013-02-28-sublimetext.md

 ---

-Today I bought a Sublime Text 3 license.
+Today I bought the license for Sublime Text 3.
 For those not using the Sublime Text editor, [here](http://www.sublimetext.com/) is its website and a preview.
-In short, it's a powerful and lightweight text editor that supports a variety of programming languages and text formats, fast file selection, fast search within current file, within all files, a completion-based command-palette to quickly access various commands and options, a Python-based plugin system, a variety of different plugins (like editing over SSH, Git support, variety of different color schemes, even a GDB interface), a macro system for defining new commands and
+In short, it's a powerful and, in the same time, lightweight text editor that supports a variety of programming languages and text formats, fast file selection, fast search within current file, within all files, a completion-based command-palette to quickly access various commands and options, a Python-based plugin system, a variety of different plugins (like editing over SSH, Git support, variety of different color schemes, even a GDB interface), a macro system for defining new commands and